monkeymagix123/MPFrame/design.md

     - update()
         - Stores previous healths
         - room.gameState updates all players by dt
-            - player.update(dt) gives player segments
+            - player.update(dt, time since game start) gives player segments
+                - Also calculates energy over time
             - Calc damage from player segments
     - this.endMatch(): ends match, makes skill selection
         - This is an instance function because game must have been initialized